ibm-cloud-security/app-identity-and-access-adapter/README.md

     helm init
     ```

 >>You might want to configure Helm to use `--tls` mode.
-For help with enabling TLS, check out the [Helm repository](https://github.com/helm/helm/blob/master/docs/tiller_ssl.md){: external}.
+For help with enabling TLS, check out the [Helm repository](https://github.com/helm/helm/blob/master/docs/tiller_ssl.md).
 If you enable TLS, be sure to append `--tls` to every Helm command that you run.
-For more information about using Helm with IBM Cloud Kubernetes Service, see [Adding services by using Helm Charts](/docs/containers?topic=containers-helm#public_helm_install).
+For more information about using Helm with IBM Cloud Kubernetes Service, see [Adding services by using Helm Charts](https://cloud.ibm.com/docs/docs/containers?topic=containers-helm#public_helm_install).

 3. Install the chart.